Hack4Eugene/Hack4Cause2017/src/traffick_stop/README.md

-# Hack for a Cause2017 Team "Example"
+# Hack for a Cause2017 Team "Traffick Stop"

-We are addressing the "bla bla bal" challenge.
+We are addressing the sex trafficking challenge.

 Team Members:

-me      my@gmail.com
-friend  friend@school.edu
-hodor   hodor@hodor.hodor
+Eric Leslie  eric@ericleslie.me
+Dan Johnson  danimal.johnson@gmail.com

-We using the following components:
+We are using the following components:
+PHP
+MySQL
+Bootstrap
+Pizza and Energy Drinks
+Android SDK